 To join the ESL Conversation Group, please complete a registration form and return it to the Library.
-You may also download a PDF of the schedule for the Summer-Fall, listing the dates for the two different groups (one meets on Tuesdays, one meets on Thursdays, both from 7 to 8:30pm.)
+You may also download a PDF of the schedule for 2015 Winter-Spring, listing the dates for the two different groups (one meets on Tuesdays, one meets on Thursdays, both from 7 to 8:30pm.)

 For more information, please contact Librarian Kavita Pandey at firstname.lastname@example.org or 732-745-5108 x20.

-Please call the JFVS office at 732-777–1940 to register and for more information on classes and immigration services.
-Classes meet on Mondays and Wednesdays, from 5:30-8:30, starting in January of 2014.
-Students can attend any of the classes.
+Please call the JFS office at 732-777–1940 to register and for more information on classes and immigration services.
+Classes meet on Mondays from 5:30-8:30.
 Download a flier here.